-SETTINGS :Presser foot - General Purpose Foot :Thread tension control - S
+SETTINGS : Presser foot - All Purpose Foot

 This is a strong stitch because as its name implies, it makes three short stitches where the normal zig-zag makes only one.

 For this reason, it is recommended for overcasting most types of fabrics.